NashoNightmare/OSCP-Notes/README.md

 > `sed 's/old-word/new-word/'` - Replace the old word with the new word (You can substitute the delimiter in front of the `s`)

+> `sed 's/,$//'` - Replace the ending character only with a newline.

 Reference : [Sed Tutorial](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux)